Outlet Wiring for Garage Freezers and Refrigerators

 How to Wire a Garage Freezer or Refrigerator Outlet

-- The upstream GFI outlet should be wired so that the circuit wring leading to the following outlets will not be protected by this first GFI.
+- The upstream GFI outlet should be wired so that the circuit wiring leading to the following outlets will not be protected by this first GFI.

 - The middle outlet for the freezer can then be installed as a regular single outlet.